Reinhard Heydrich: Early life

 In 1918, World War I ended with Germany's defeat.
 In late February 1919, civil unrest—including strikes and clashes between communist and anti-communist groups—took place in Heydrich's home town of Halle.
 Under Defense Minister Gustav Noske's directives, paramilitary Freikorps units recaptured Halle.
 Heydrich, then 15 years old, joined the Freikorps Maercker's Volunteer Rifles.
 This was largely symbolic, as Heydrich was too young for military service.
 There is no evidence that he participated in the fighting, and when the skirmishes ended, he was part of the force assigned to protect private property.
 Heydrich began to form positive opinions about the Völkisch movement and anti-communism, as well as a distaste for the Treaty of Versailles and the positioning of the German-Polish border.
-Heydrich stated he joined the Deutschvölkischer Schutz- und Trutzbund (National German Protection and Shelter League), an antisemitic organisation.
-However, there is very little documentation of this, beyond a single postcard he received.
+Heydrich stated that he joined the Deutschvölkischer Schutz- und Trutzbund (German Nationalist Protection and Defiance League), an antisemitic organisation.
+Despite his making this claim on his official officer's personnel record, the sufficiency of documentation supporting his membership has been questioned.
+However, it is also supported by a contemporaneous official Nazi Party publication, which states that Heydrich was a member of the league from 1920 (when he left the German National Youth League) until he was forced to withdraw when he entered the German Navy in 1922.
+(Note: In addition to the documentation provided by the citation to Das Deutsche Führerlexikon, Heydrich's membership in Deutschvölkischer Schutz- und Trutzbund (DVSTB) is documented in works by Ernst Klee, (Das Personenlexikon zum Dritten Reich.
+Wer war was vor und nach 1945 p.
+253), Uwe Lohalm (Völkischer Radikalismus: die Geschichte des Deutschvölkischen Schutz- und Trutz-Bundes, 1919-1923 p.
+327) and Michael D. Miller (Leaders of the SS & German Police, p.
+117).
+The issue of questionable documentation raised by Robert Gerwarth (Hitler's Hangman, pp. 30–31) has to do with a postcard concerning the Germanenorden, not the DVSTB.
+The preponderance of reliable sources supports membership.
+(N.B.: Membership also is accepted in the German wiki article.))

 As a result of the conditions of the Treaty of Versailles as well as Germany's large war debt, hyperinflation spread across Germany and many lost their life savings.
 Halle was not spared.
 By 1921, few townspeople there could afford a music education at Bruno Heydrich's conservatory.
 This led to a financial crisis for the Heydrich family.